tendermint/tendermint/docs/rfc/rfc-008-deterministic-proto-bytes.md

 and verify hashes of data within the Tendermint codebase as well as for producing and verifying cryptographic signatures over these signed bytes.

-The protocol buffer encoding spec does not guarantee that the byte representation of a protocol buffer message will be the same between two calls to an encoder.
+The protocol buffer [encoding spec][proto-spec-encoding] does not guarantee that the byte representation of a protocol buffer message will be the same between two calls to an encoder.
 While there is a mode to force the encoder to produce the same byte representation of messages within a single binary, these guarantees are not good enough for our